 What is Dick Cheney's Net Worth and Salary?

 Dick Cheney is an American politician, author, and business executive who has a net worth of $150 million.
-Cheney served as the 46th Vice President of the United States under President George W. Bush and many consider him the most powerful vice president in the history of America.
-Cheney is best known for his long career within the Republican party, but his $100 million net worth reveals lucrative roots in the private sector.
+Dick Cheney served as the 46th Vice President of the United States under President George W. Bush and many consider him the most powerful vice president in American history.
+Cheney began as a congressional intern in the 1960s and quickly rose through Republican Party ranks.
+In the 1970s, he served as White House Chief of Staff under President Gerald Ford.

-The vast majority of Dick Cheney's wealth is attributable to the years he spent as CEO of oil services contractor Halliburton.
-Cheney was CEO from 1995 to 2000.
-According to financial disclosures released in 2000, Cheney earned $72.5 million in total compensation during those years.
+The vast majority of Dick Cheney's net worth is attributable to the years he spent as CEO of oil services contractor Halliburton.
+Cheney served as CEO from 1995 to 2000, stepping down to run as Vice President.
+According to financial disclosures released in 2000, Cheney earned $72.5 million in total compensation as CEO.
 That included $12.5 million worth of base salary, $20 million in retirement benefits and $40 million in stock options.
 During his time in office Dick earned several million in deferred compensation, retirement benefits and bonuses from the company.
 The year before Cheney became Vice President, Halliburton was the 22nd-largest military contractor in the US.
-By 2003, they were the seventh.
+By 2003, they were #7.

 According to his 2008 wealth disclosure, Cheney's net worth at that time ranged from $20 million to $100 million.
-By comparison, President George W. Bush was worth $7 million to $20 million at the time.
+By comparison, President George W. Bush was worth $7 million to $20 million.

 Early Life and Education